nsbasic/sql-wasm/README.md

 # sql-wasm
-Proof of concept using sql-wasm with AppStudio
+Proof of concept using sql-wasm with AppStudio.

 This sample is a proof of concept showing how to use sql-wasm in an AppStudio project.